 BACKGROUND: Frequent State directives mandate local governments to provide services or programs without providing appropriate revenue or funding sources to implement or enforce the required activity.
 These unfunded mandates can compromise a city's ability to provide essential and discretionary services deemed appropriate by the local community.
-Specifically, legislation has been filed for the 2022 Legislative Session that would create an unfunded mandate on local governments to require them to develop and publish detailed, expansive fiscal impact statements for every newly proposed local ordinance.
+Specifically, as an example, HB 7055 (2022) regarding Cybersecurity passed requiring local governments to implement certain standards without any funding provided to be able to do so.